HMS-Core/hms-ml-demo/ApplicationCases/WoodenMan/README.md

         - Invoke the compareSimilarity method to implement bone similarity comparison.
         - Invoke the createAsrRecognizer method to implement speech recognizer。

+For details about the development procedure, please refer to [How to Integrate ML Kit's Virtual Human Service](https://forums.developer.huawei.com/forumPortal/en/topic/0201390554975760549?ha_source=hms1).

 ## Supported Environments
 Android 4.4 or later is recommended.

 ## License
-This sample code has obtained [Apache 2.0 license] (https://www.apache.org/licenses/LICENSE-2.0).
+This sample code has obtained [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0).